Explanation of basic magnetic terms

 ·Remanence Br, UoMr or 4πMr:

 After the permanent magnet is magnetized to technical saturation and the external magnetic field is removed, the remaining Mr, UoMr or 4πMr or Br are called residual magnetization, residual intrinsic magnetic induction and residual magnetic induction, and they are collectively called residual magnetization.

 Hcb, Hcj The reverse magnetic field strength required to reduce the B (magnetic induction intensity) of the permanent magnet that is magnetized to technical saturation to zero is called the magnetic coercive force.
 In the same way, the intrinsic magnetic induction intensity UoM or Mr is reduced to zero.
 The required reverse magnetic field strength is called intrinsic coercivity.

 ·Magnetic energy product:

 ·Bending point Hk:

-When the temperature changes within a certain range, the ratio of the percentage of the reversible change of the residual magnetic induction to the degree of temperature change is called the residual magnetic temperature coefficient.
+The ratio of the percentage of the reversible change of the residual magnetic induction intensity to the degree of temperature change when the temperature changes within a certain range is called the residual magnetic temperature coefficient.

-Temperature at which Tc spontaneous magnetization disappears.
+Tc The temperature at which the spontaneous magnetization disappears.